Zariski decompositions of numerical cycle classes: Introduction

 \begin{exmple} Suppose that $\alpha$ is a big divisor class on a smooth projective variety.
 Proposition \ref{divisorzardecomprop} shows that Definition \ref{introzardecomdef} is the numerical generalization of the $\sigma$-decomposition.
 Note however that our definition also makes sense on arbitrarily singular projective varieties. \end{exmple}

 \begin{exmple} Suppose that $X$ is a smooth variety. \cite[0.2 Theorem]{bdpp04} shows that the movable cone of curves on $X$ coincides with the nef cone of curves.
 (Although \cite{bdpp04} is only stated over $\mathbb{C}$, the result can be extended to arbitrary characteristic; see Section \ref{divisorcharpsection}.)
-Thus, the Zariski decomposition of a pseudo-effective curve class $\alpha$ will always have nef positive part $P(\alpha)$, just as in Zariski's original construction. \end{exmple}
+Thus, the Zariski decomposition of a pseudo-effective curve class $\alpha$ has nef positive part $P(\alpha)$, as in the classical setting of divisors on surfaces. \end{exmple}

 \begin{caut} Our notation conflicts with established notation for divisors.
 A $\sigma$-decomposition of a pseudo-effective divisor $L$ is usually said to be a Zariski decomposition if $P_{\sigma}(L)$ is nef, but we do not impose any such condition for our decomposition. \cite{nakayama04} shows that even after pulling back to a birational model a divisor $L$ may not admit a Zariski decomposition in the traditional sense.
-Our choice of notation reflects the conviction that the most natural decomposition is Definition \ref{introzardecomdef}; decompositions where the positive part is nef will only occur in special geometric circumstances. \end{caut}
+Our choice of notation reflects the conviction that the most natural decomposition is Definition \ref{introzardecomdef}; decompositions where the positive part is nef occur in special geometric circumstances. \end{caut}

 Our main theorem is:

 \begin{thrm} Let $X$ be a projective variety and let $\alpha \in N_{k}(X)$ be a pseudo-effective class.
 Then $\alpha$ admits a Zariski decomposition $\alpha = P(\alpha) + N(\alpha)$. \end{thrm}